DivineUX23/WhatsApp_health_bot/README.md

-# 24/7 Medical Support AI -----Documenttaion update coming soon: WhatsApp chat fully functional.
+# 24/7 Medical Support AI -----Documentation update coming soon: WhatsApp chat fully functional.

 This project is a conversational AI assistant to help users diagnose their medical issues.
 It allows users to describe their symptoms and receive diagnostic suggestions and treatment recommendations.
 It acts like a medical support companion available 24/7 at the reach of your phone, powered by Cohere and Google Gemini AI.